mlombera94/mlombera94.github.io/_posts/2020-1-25-SQL_node_js.md

 ## Introduction:

 Interested in generating mock data to work with in your MySQL database?
-What if you could generated thousands of rows of realistic mock data including names, email addresses, street addressse, business occupations, and phone numbers.
+What if you could generated thousands of entries of realistic mock data including names, email addresses, street addresses, business occupations, and phone numbers.
 With the help of a Node.js package called [faker.js](https://www.npmjs.com/package/faker), realistic data can be generated with a few lines of code and then inserted into your MySQL table(s).
 This post explains step by step how to get started by first connecting to Node.js to MySQL.

 ## Connect Node.js to MySQL